drupalprojects/mutual_credit/README.txt

 Its possible to add a description, or a date, or an image or categories to your transaction object You can see the 'states' and 'types' which comprise the workflow map The transaction 'type' determines the 'start state' and hence the workflow path.
-When you 'configure workflow' you can see the 'transitions' which are the workflow vectors.
+When you 'configure workflow' you can see the 'actions' which are the workflow vectors.
-Each transition is fully configurable for you to decide the user experience.
+Each action is fully configurable for you to decide the user experience.
 Use the 1stparty_forms module to design forms for users to use under different circumstances.

 Explore admin/accounting/misc